-- If the free travel does not match the specification: - Adjust the basic position of the foot brake lever. ▲ (♠ p.
-95) - Attach spring 1.
+- " If the free travel does not match the specification: - Attach spring 1.

 14.7 Checking the rear brake fluid level

 Danger of accidents An insufficient brake fluid level will cause the brake system to fail.

 If the brake fluid level drops below the MIN marking, the brake system is leaking or the brake linings are worn down.